Chaste/cppwg/README.md

 The main dependencies are [pyyaml](https://github.com/yaml/pyyaml), [pygccxml](https://github.com/CastXML/pygccxml), and [castxml](https://github.com/CastXML/CastXML),
-which can be installed with:
+which will be automatically pip-installed along with cppwg.
+Alternatively, they can be installed directly with:

  ```bash
  pip install pyyaml pygccxml castxml